๐Ÿ’ฐ Trip to Barcelona Cost: 2023 Travel Budget Breakdown

 Is Barcelona Expensive To Travel To?

-Barcelona is an expensive city to visit in Spain, but it’s considered semi-affordable compared to other cities in Europe.
+Barcelona is an expensive city to visit in Spain, but it’s semi-affordable compared to other European cities.

-Comparing Spain’s top destinations, Barcelona is, on average, more expensive than Seville, Valencia, and the capital city of Madrid.
-For a mid-range budget traveler, you can expect to spend approximately:
+Comparing Spain’s top destinations, Barcelona is generally more expensive than Seville, Valencia, and the capital city of Madrid.
+A mid-range budget traveler’s daily budget in Spain can look like this:

 ๐Ÿ’ฐ Trip Daily Budget for Countries in Europe